truamy/README/README.md

 ## My Working Style
 ### Working Availability
 As a working parent, I have a strict schedule for childcare responsibilities, and I balance this by working early in the mornings and late in the evenings.
-Furthermore, I am generally flexible and willing to making changes to my schedule on a case-by-case basis, as long as I have time to arrange backup childcare.
+That said, I am generally flexible and willing to making changes to my schedule on a case-by-case basis, as long as I have time to arrange backup childcare.
 A 24-hour advance notice is preferable and appreciated.

 ### Meeting Logistics
 * **Booking Time with Me**: I always keep my calendar availability up to date.
 If there is a conflict with my calender, please ping me and I will work with you on how to resolve it.